Beatrice is a Danish university student soon to begin her third semester of studying software.

 - A directory structure that's easy to navigate

-- Proper naming of your files as it will make it much easier to find again
+- Proper naming of your files, as this will make them much easier to find again

-First of all, we have to tell Batch that we don't want it to tell us when it executes a command.
+First of all, we have to let batch know that we don't want it to tell us when it executes a command.
 We do this by putting this on the first line:

 I highly recommend playing around with the commands in CMD, but beware!
 Some of the commands can really mess up your system if you're not careful.
 You could end up deleting entire drives if you don't know what you're doing.